makagan/SSI_Projects/README.md

 For maximum community value, project teams should plan to submit their project notebook back to this repo via a pull request, so everyone can benefit from their hard work.
 Fork this repo and get to work!

+Have a look at the [`Getting Started`](https://github.com/makagan/SSI_Projects/blob/main/slides/GettingStarted.pdf) slides to get started with Github and Google Colab

 ## The Challenges

 **Energy Frontier:** here, the challenge is to develop ML models for LHC jets.